kelseyabreu/biomastersCampaign/README.md

 "Your companion received the seed - the word.
 Like I did.
 But then he did something I could not.
 He took that seed and GREW it.
 He created expression.
-He turned a wordinto mythology.
+He turned a word into mythology.
 Into story.
 Into teaching tool."

 PLAYER:
 "But I dreamed his story before I read it.
 Before I knew he existed."